-This ricotta and sausage baked ziti is a spin on the ricotta-baked ziti my mother used to make growing up.
-Italian sweet sausage is sauteed with squash, zucchini, and onion, then layered in between shredded mozzarella, pasta, ricotta cheese, pasta sauce, and fresh basil for the ultimate pasta bake.
+This Italian sausage pasta bake with zucchini is a spin on the ricotta-baked ziti my mother used to make growing up.
+Italian sweet sausage is sauteed with squash, zucchini, and onion, then layered between shredded mozzarella, pasta, ricotta cheese, pasta sauce, and fresh basil for the ultimate pasta bake.

 What I Love About This Recipe